Houldswithy History, Family Crest & Coats of Arms

 Early History of the Houldswithy family

 This web page shows only a small excerpt of our Houldswithy research.
-Another 183 words (13 lines of text) covering the years 127 and 1273 are included under the topic Early Houldswithy History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Houldswithy History in all our PDF Extended History products and printed products wherever possible.

 Houldswithy Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Houldswithy has been spelled many different ways, including Holdsworth, Holesworth, Houlsworth, Holdworth, Houldworth and many more.

 Early Notables of the Houldswithy family (pre 1700)